 Delete Multiple Documents

 You might want to remove multiple documents at the same time.
-In this scenario, you can utilize the deleteMany() method of Collection. deleteMany(), like deleteOne(), requires an object filter to be passed.
+In this scenario, you can utilize the deleteMany() method of collection. deleteMany(), like deleteOne(), requires a query object to be passed.
 You can also choose to include type object options.

 async function deleteListingsScrapedBeforeDate(client, date) {